holoviz/panel/doc/upgrade.md

 pn.pane.Image(..., sizing_mode='stretch_both', width=500)
 ```

 This specification is ambiguous.
 Did you want it to stretch the width, or did you want to set a fixed width?
-In the past, this would be resolved in favor of making the fixed value, i.e., it would ignore the fixed width.
+In the past, this would be resolved in favor of making the component responsive, i.e. ignoring the `width` value.
 In Panel 1.0, we will warn that this is not a supported configuration and turn the `width` into a `min_width`.
 In the future, this conflicting specification will error.
 To toggle these errors on instead of a warning, set `layout_compatibility` to `'error'`:

 ```python
 pn.extension(layout_compatibility='error')